ckafka/nfc-ocs-client/README.md

-# nfc-ocs-client
+# nfc-osc-client
 Poll one or more NFC readers for NFC cards with pattern information.
-Forward data to OCS server
+Forward data to OSC server